A message from students

 Our global movement today

 These stories give only a taste of how the gospel has been bearing fruit amongst students over the last hundred years.

 There are now student movements in countries like Cuba, Myanmar, Timor-Leste and Albania, where it once seemed impossible to dream that a visible witness could be established.
 In the face of opposition, Christian students are boldly sharing the gospel in the Middle East, in Eurasia and across the continent of Africa.

 And our global fellowship keeps growing.
-At World Assembly 2019, thirteen national movements affiliated to IFES: Cambodia, St Vincent and the Grenadines, Solomon Islands, Cayman Islands, Vanuatu, Myanmar, Faroe Islands, Montenegro, Guinea-Bissau, Cyprus, Grenada and two other movements in Eurasia and Europe.
+At World Assembly 2019, twelve national movements affiliated to IFES: Cambodia, St Vincent and the Grenadines, Solomon Islands, Cayman Islands, Vanuatu, Myanmar, Faroe Islands, Montenegro, Guinea-Bissau, Grenada and two other movements in Eurasia and Europe.

 Through our regional teams and by supporting national movements, IFES is inspiring students in evangelism, equipping students and faculty to engage biblically and holistically with the university, pioneering new student groups, and forming disciples and future leaders who will go on to impact the church and society for the glory of Christ.

 The same pioneering spirit that moved the first IFES students to take the gospel to new places lives on in the students of this generation.

 Groups are being planted on new campuses even now, in places like Fiji, Peru, Macedonia, Pakistan, Congo and South Sudan.

 IFES is supporting students in Chile pioneering in Patagonia, and students in South Sudan creating a mobile Bible exhibition.
 Students in Ghana are holding inter-faith debates with their Muslim friends and students in Moldova are using a weekend hackathon as a platform to share the gospel.